zainezq/web-port/src/assets/blogs/nginx.md

 ---

 In the world of server management, you’ve probably come across **Nginx** (pronounced "engine-x").
-But what exactly is Nginx, and why is it such a popular tool among developers and system administrators?
-In this blog, we’ll break down the basics of Nginx, explore its key features, and guide you on how to use it effectively.
+But what exactly is Nginx?
+And why is it such a popular tool among developers and system administrators?
+As I was setting up my own server, I began to use Nginx for reverse proxying, and realised just how useful it can be in devops.
+I'll break down the basics of Nginx, explore its key features, and guide you on how to use it effectively.

 ---

 ## What Is Nginx?

 Nginx is an open source web server that can also function as a reverse proxy, load balancer, and HTTP cache.
 It was originally created in 2004 by Igor Sysoev to address the **C10K problem**; a challenge related to handling 10,000 concurrent connections on a single server.

 What makes Nginx stand out is its event driven (more on this later), asynchronous architecture, which allows it to handle a large number of simultaneous connections efficiently.
-This has made it a go to choice for high performance websites and applications.
+'Simultaneous' connections refer to the number of incoming requests that can be processed at the same time, kind of like multi-threading.
+And in this day and age, being able to handle multiple requests at the same time is essential.

-Some of the most popular companies, like Netflix, Airbnb, and GitHub, use Nginx to serve their web traffic, due to it being lightweight, fast and reliable
+Some of the most popular companies, like Netflix, Airbnb, and GitHub, use Nginx to serve their web traffic, due to it being lightweight, fast and reliable.

 ---